-Appendix C sets out twelve rating examples.
+Appendix C sets out rating examples covering the categories of automobile insurance subject to legislation.
 Each insurer must file with FSCO those rating examples that would be affected by the filing.
 It should be noted that these rating examples may not be the same examples required in future filings.
 Also FSCO may require additional and/or different rating examples as a consequence of the review process.
-Please refer to the Excel versions of the rating examples on FSCO's website under Filing Guidelines for Automobile Insurance.
+Please refer to the Excel versions of the rating examples entitled Appendix C - Rating Profiles for Other than PPA Filings in the Help Screen of ARCTICS.
 Note that only electronic Excel files attached to the filing in ARCTICS will be accepted by FSCO, otherwise the filing will be deemed incomplete.

 The rating examples must be completed according to the risk description specified.
 Each insurer must provide both current and proposed rating criteria for each of the rating examples as required.
-The rating territories should be those as defined in the insurer's Auto Insurance manual.
+The rating territories should be those as defined in the insurer's auto insurance manual.